Website traffic comparison tools!

-Sector and competitor intelligence can be a time consuming process to do well, but it can provide invaluable insights to inform decisions about marketing strategy, new market entry, product launches and content marketing approaches.
-Wouldn’t it be great to track competitor website traffic?
+Sector and competitor analysis can be a time consuming process to do well, but it can provide invaluable insights to inform decisions about marketing strategy, new market entry, product launches and content marketing approaches.
+Wouldn’t it be great to be able to track competitor website traffic?

 Well, website analysis solutions allow you to check and track competitor website traffic by aggregating ISP data and or using panel data to give you easy access to up-to-date information on a sector or competitor.
 This allows you to track and compare competitor website traffic, benchmark your performance, get an understanding of market size, collect geo and demographic data, monitor the search and content strategies of your competitors, and look at audience segmentation.

 The website traffic comparison tools below are ideal for when you are drafting a business case, reviewing your marketing strategy, conducting a SWOT analysis or just need to track competitor website traffic.

 1.AdClarity: This is a leading social media and competitor intelligence solution for digital media.
 It allows you to examine which campaigns, creatives and traffic sources are working most effectively for your competitors.
 If you want to identify which publishers your competitors advertise with, the creatives used and landing pages they are sending visitors to AdClarity can provide you with this information.

 2. Alexa: An easy-to-use tool to track competitor website traffic which allows you to monitor key web traffic metrics, top sites lists, site demographics and other data from websites with reasonable traffic volumes.
 The free service provides competitor data including traffic metrics, top sites in the sector and visitor demographics.